philiagus/parser/README.md

 # philiagus/validator
-PHP converter classes for sanitization, parsing and conversion of inputs.
+PHP converter classes for asserting, parsing and converting of inputs.

 ## Why?
 Making sure your inputs are what they should be is one of the core principles of not falling into a hackers trap.